LevonAr/Teaching-Myself-the-Basics/Order_Search/README.md

 #### For Mac:

-Follow the installation instructions to [here](https://www.mkyong.com/mac/how-to-install-gcc-compiler-on-mac-os-x/ "Install GCC") to install GCC on your terminal.
+Follow the installation instructions [here](https://www.mkyong.com/mac/how-to-install-gcc-compiler-on-mac-os-x/ "Install GCC") to install GCC on your terminal.

 ## Compile program
 ```